11 common email marketing mistakes (and how to avoid making them)

 • Previous content engagement

-Segmenting your audience optimizes the recipient’s experience, as well as optimizing your campaigns for conversions.
-By segmenting your audience for important email blasts, like promotions on specific products they’ve already viewed, prospects are more likely to engage.
+By categorizing and filtering your audience for important email blasts, like promotions on specific products they’ve already viewed, prospects are more likely to engage.

-3. Underestimating the importance of a great email subject line
+Email marketing don’t #3: Underestimate the importance of a great email subject line

 When measuring the success of email marketing campaigns, the first metric to consider is your open rate (the percentage of recipients who opened your message in their inbox).
-A high open rate means you’re reaching your audience.
-A low one means you’re wasting time, money and effort.

 Until they open your email, recipients only have two ways to judge its value: the sender name and subject line.

 With trust in your name (built through several factors, such as opt-in consent, consistent branding and brand equity), your next step in standing out is to craft meaningful, attention-grabbing subject lines.
-Fail to do that and your email is likely to be ignored, lost or deleted.

 Look through your own inbox and you’ll find that all the best subject lines have some or all of the following characteristics: